 Palauan Resulting State Verbs

-called state verbs.
+In Palauan, words corresponding to English adjectives are called state verbs.
 There are several types of Palauan state verbs.
 The most common are resulting state verbs which occur as a result of a verb.
 Some examples:

 - Someone hides something which results in it being hidden.

 - In Palauaun, omart is the verb 'to hide,' and blart is the resulting state verb corresponding to the English adjective hidden.

 - Someone heats something which results in it being hot.

 - In Palauaun, mengeald is the verb 'to heat,' and mekeald is the resulting state verb corresponding to the English adjective hot.

 Here is a list of seven random Palauan verbs and their resulting state verbs:

 blus a mla obus; mesemosem, medibuk, blus a kall, mesngii, mus, besngel a kall.